Thursday, May 10, 2012

 "Beyond a reasonable doubt subterfuge and a fraud is subjected on the purchaser when BACARDI rum is left out of a drink listed as a "BACARDI" cocktail."

+The decision led to an injunction being filed against the defendants and Bacardi drinkers getting their Bacardi in the Bacardi cocktails that they order.
 So now when you order a Bacardi and coke, you expect Bacardi.
 Order a Cuba Libre and you'll probably get well rum if you don't specify a particular brand.
 Be specific and remember tip your server ;)

 FH